 Listed buildings in East Hampshire

-Within the 200 square miles of East Hampshire, there are over 1630 statutory listed buildings (this includes 15 Grade I buildings and 71 Grade II* buildings) which demonstrates the area's rich heritage.
+Within the 200 square miles of East Hampshire, there are over 1630 statutory listed buildings (this includes 16 Grade I buildings, and 69 Grade II* buildings and 5 registered Parks and Gardens) which demonstrates the area's rich heritage.

 Listed buildings span a diverse range of structures including modest cottages, barns, country houses, telephone boxes, memorials etc.

 Who decides a building deserves to be listed?